 Erythropoietin (EPO) is produced in the kidneys and is important in the production of hemoglobin and red blood cells.
 Patients with CKD tend to produce less EPO and, as a result, the concentration of red blood cells in the circulation decreases.
-This can cause anemia and symptoms such as fatigue because the muscles and brain tires more readily.
+This can cause anemia and symptoms such as fatigue because the muscles and brain tire more readily.

-Loss of Appetite and Weight Changes
+Loss of appetite and weight changes

-Many patients with chronic kidney disease find that they have reduced appetite and may lose weight quickly.
-This can be linked to the accumulation of waste products in the blood, which can cause a foul metallic taste in the mouth, and bad breath.
+Many patients with CKD find that they have reduced appetite and may lose weight quickly.
+This can be linked to the accumulation of waste products in the blood, which can cause a foul metallic taste in the mouth and bad breath.

-Shortness of Breath
+Shortness of breath